Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

 On the client side, the supplicant must be configured with the Relying Party ID (see {{openquestions_rpid}}, and, if Passkeys are not used, with a Username.

-## TLS handshake
+## TLS handshake phase

 The packet format for EAP-FIDO messages follows the format specified in {{RFC5216, Section 3}} with the following modifications:

 * The Type field is set to TODO [awaiting IANA early allocation] (EAP-FIDO)
-* Within the Flags field, the Version bits are set to 000 (Version 0).
+* Within the Flags field, the Version bits are set to the major version of EAP-FIDO.
+For this specification, the version is 0.
 Future EAP-FIDO versions MAY increase the version number.

-### EAP-TLS Start packet
+### EAP-FIDO Start packet

 In the first packet from the server to the client, the S-bit of the Flags MUST be set, indicating the start of the EAP-FIDO protocol.
 It MUST NOT be set in any subsequent packet.